rashkopetrov/img-optimize/README.md

 -   optimizes the images by reducing their size and quality
 -   converts the images to webp and avif

-The idea for this script is taken from [VirtuBox / img-optimize](https://github.com/VirtuBox/img-optimize).
-The script, however, is built from the ground up based on my personal needs and views.

 ## Installation:

 1\) [Full installation](https://github.com/rashkopetrov/img-optimize/blob/master/README-INSTALLATION.md)